 Good quality doors and windows are essential to ensure building security.
 External doors should be strong, well-lit and fitted with good quality locks.
-It should also be remembered that glazed doors are only as strong as their weakest point - which may be the glass itself.
 Doors that are not often used should be internally secured ensuring compliance with relevant fire safety regulations and their security monitored with an alarm system.
-This is particularly important where an external search / screening operation is present in order to prevent unauthorised entry and bypassing any search regime.
+This is particularly important to those cinemas and theatres that have an external search / screening operation in order to prevent unauthorised entry and bypassing any search regime.

-• As a minimum, accessible windows should be secured with good quality key operated locks.
-The police may provide further advice on improving the security of glazed doors and accessible windows.
+- As a minimum accessible windows should be secured with good quality key operated locks.
+The police may provide further advice on improving the security of glazed doors and accessible windows. - Many casualties in urban terrorist attacks are caused by flying glass, especially in modern buildings and glazing protection is an important casualty reduction measure. - Extensive research has been carried out on the effects of blast on glass.
+There are technologies that minimise shattering and casualties, as well as the costs of re-occupation.

-- Many casualties in urban terrorist attacks are caused by flying glass, especially in modern buildings, and glazing protection is an important casualty reduction measure. - Extensive research has been carried out on the effects of blast on glass.
-There are technologies that minimise shattering and therefore casualties as well as the cost of reoccupation. - Anti-shatter film, which holds fragmented pieces of glass together, offers a relatively cheap and rapid improvement to existing glazing.
-If you are building a new structure and are installing windows, consider laminated glass, but before undertaking any improvements seek specialist advice through your police CTSA or visit www.cpni.gov.uk for further details.
+• Anti-shatter film, which holds fragmented pieces of glass together, offers a relatively cheap and rapid improvement to existing glazing.
+If you are installing new windows, consider laminated glass, but before undertaking any improvements seek specialist advice through your police CTSA or visit www.cpni.gov.uk for further details.